New-Edge-Engineering/ansible-zabbix_server/README.md

 3. HA (not supported)

 ### Standalone ###
 Simplest installation and is the default of this playbook.
 Deploy Zabbix server, Frontend and the DB one the same host.
 Most probably that can handle at least a couple of hundreds hosts if deployed on reasonable server.
 And I would recommand to play with that first

 ### Distributed ###
 Deploy components on different hosts.
 A common design is to deploy Zabbix server on a host.
 DB on another and fronetend on another.
 Then, if needed N proxy servers.
-Depending on your use you might want to deploy with different settings
+Depending on your use you might want to deploy with different settings.

 By changing the following varaibles you can manage what to deploy on your host.